ethanweed/pythonbook/README.md

 23-03-2021 I have removed the section on mean absolute deviation, because...
 I dunno, I think I just wanted to hurry on to standard deviation, and I was worrying that students in my course might get bogged down.
 But then I got to the bit about median absolute deviation, and felt a twinge of regret at taking out mean absolute deviation.
 So maybe I'll go back and add it back in at some point.

 22-03-2021 I'm mostly just concentrating on converting the R code to Python for now.
-There is much work to be done adapting the text to change the references to the way R works to the way Python works
+There is much work to be done adapting the text to change the references to the way R works to the way Python works.
+I have entirely skipped Part 2 for now, because this is 100% R-specific.